 Can I use milk instead of yogurt in a smoothie?

-Yes, in many cases you can use milk or dairy-free milk in your smoothie instead of yogurt.
+Yes, in many cases you can use milk or dairy-free milk (3) instead.
 The consistency won't be quite the same.
-If you use milk, your smoothie will be a little bit thinner than if you use yogurt.
-For dairy-free yogurt options, try almond milk, soy milk, or cashew milk.
+If you use milk, your smoothie will be a little bit thinner than if you use yoghurt.
+For dairy-free yoghurt options, try almond milk, soy milk, or cashew milk.
 Dairy-free milk is a good low-fat option for people that are watching their weight.

-If you would prefer to use a substitute for yogurt, rather than leave the yogurt out completely, you can try a few of these options.
-Or, a very simple alternative to yogurt is just plain water.
+If you would prefer to use a substitute, rather than leave the yogurt out completely, you can try a few of these options.
+Or, a very simple alternative is just plain water.
 It won't be as thick and it won't add flavor.
-But, if you are out of yogurt, it works well as a substitution.
+But, if you are out of yoghurt, it works well as a replacement.

 Other cultured milk alternatives

 By using a cultured milk alternative, you will get the added probiotics that are important to your gut health.
-Yogurt is the most popular alternative.
-But, there are other options that will provide the same benefits.
+(3)

 Coconut cream or coconut milk